KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-details.md

 ##  Current Theme Elements

-Themes get installed to {{path|share/plasma/desktoptheme}}.
-Each theme is stored in an own sub-folder by the name of the theme with the following file structure (all files can be in either .svg or .svgz format):
+Themes get installed to `share/plasma/desktoptheme`.
+Each theme is stored in an own sub-folder by the name of the theme with the following file structure (all files can be in either `.svg` or `.svgz` format):

+Each theme is stored in an own sub-folder by the name of the theme with the following file structure (all files can be in either .svg or .svgz format).

 * **/dialogs**: elements for dialogs
   * **/background.svg**: generic dialog background used by the screensaver password dialog, etc. See the section on backgrounds above for information on the required elements in this file.